firebase/genkit/docs/nextjs.md

     npx create-next-app@latest
     ```

-    Select TypeScript as you language of choice.
+    Select TypeScript as your language of choice.

 1. Initialize Genkit in your Next.js project: